Are you aware of the common eating disorders?

-Binge eating disorder is a disorder which is associated with both physical as well as psychological sufferings.
+Binge eating disorder is a disorder that is associated with both physical well as psychological suffering.
 It is defined as recurrent episodes of binge eating and is characterized by at least three of the following symptoms:

 - Eating rapidly than normal

 - Eating a large amount of food even when not feeling hungry